How to apply for recognition of a student association

 The recognition procedure is organised at the beginning of each academic year.
 It applies on all campuses.

-The status of recognised association is granted by the Student Life & Studies Board (Conseil de la vie étudiante et de la formation-CVEF), in concertation with the Student life department and campus management.
+The status of recognised association is granted by the Student Life & Education Committee (Conseil de la vie étudiante et de la formation-CVEF), in conjunction with the Department of Campus Life & Student Engagement and campus management.

 Student association candidates should complete an online application and provide the required documents.